 Trust Operations & Finance Officer: Ann-Marie Willett

 Success Academy Trust was established as a Multi Academy Trust in 2016.
-Governance of SAT has three levels of accountability, overview and scrutiny: The Success Academy Trust Members, the Trust Board and its Committees and its Local Academy Governing Bodies (LGBs).
+Governance of SAT has three levels of accountability, overview and scrutiny: The Success Academy Trust Members, the Trust Board and its Committees and its Local (Academy) Governing Committees (LGCs).

 Members are the guardians of the organisation: they have ultimate responsibility for the Trust achieving its’ charitable objectives.
 They approve the Articles of Association of the Trust and hold the Trust Board to account for effective delivery of strategy in accordance with the values, vision and ethos of the Trust.
 Member have powers, amongst other things, to appoint and remove Trustees.

-*also chair of Thomas Estley Community College’s LGB
+*also local governor at Thomas Estley Community College’s LGC

-· Stephen Tomlinson (Chair of Finance, Audit and Risk)
+· Sally Allen (Chair of Finance, Audit and Risk)

 Trust governance consists of the principles set out below, the Trust Articles of Association and the detail set out in the Scheme of Delegation.